Quick navigation:

 A simple monthly GBP photo plan

-| Week 1 | Top 5 dishes close-ups | Fresh phone shots -> enhance in Yummify -> export GBP size | Win more taps on your signature items. |
+Week 1 Top 5 dishes close-ups Take phone shots.
+Enhance in Yummify.
+Export for GBP.
+Get more taps on your best items.

-| Week 2 | Interior & exterior | Quick photos at lunch and at night; subtle AI cleanup for lighting | Prove the space is clean, busy, and real. |
+Week 2 Inside & outside Quick photos at lunch and night.
+Use AI for lighting fixes.
+Show your space is clean and real.

 Keeping it honest while using AI

-Two quick guardrails:
+Two quick rules:

 4. Design an AI-first visual workflow that still feels honest